mijailmariano/mijailmariano/README.md

 Data Scientist and experienced business strategy professional with a strong affinity for leveraging data to create inclusive and novel workplace strategies.
 Empathy, energy, and creativity are foundational to everything that I am and collaborate on.

-<span style="color:#2F4F4F"> In my creative time, I enjoy writing, hiking, frisbee golf, and spending as much time with family and our dogs as possible.
-I also lead a bookclub that meets at the intersection of **leadership and culture** :footprints:<br></br>
+<span style="color:#2F4F4F"> In my creative time, I enjoy writing, hiking, frisbee golf, and spending time with family.
+I also lead a bookclub that meets at the intersection of **leadership and culture** :footprints:

+``currently working on...`` <span style="color:#a82e3f"> applying natural language processing to reddit text data and subreddit topics to study, detect, and predict future "stressful" or "anxious" text patterns. <br></br>

 **If you'd like to learn more about some of the data science projects and research I am working on, consider connecting with me.**</span> :world_map: